Published 24th April 2020

 In short, Handshake is a naming convention.
 Allowing users to register domain names that will be stored and maintained on the decentralised Blockchain network.
 These domains can then be traded on the Namebase platform, which allows users to exchange domains in exchange for cryptocurrency.
 Handshake domains have a range of benefits for the user improving issues in security, price, and censorship.

 Handshake removes the need to trust one central Certificate Authority and instead and removes any potential corruption.
 This is because domains are validated by evey peer on the distributed network.
-The lack of centralised point also makes the domains almost impossible to hack.
+The lack of a centralised point also makes the domains almost impossible to hack.

 Handshake doesn’t rely on popular Top-Level Domains such as .com, .org and .net which are extremely limited, and therefore also often expensive.
 As Handshake offers an endless amount of Top-Level Domains these are often a lot more affordable.
 Trading sites like NameBase have also implemented a much fairer way to sell and buy domains, through domain auctions.